tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/tdcpg_clusters.html.markdown

 ---
-subcategory: "tdcpg"
+subcategory: "TDSQL-C for PostgreSQL(TDCPG)"
 layout: "tencentcloud"
 page_title: "TencentCloud: tencentcloud_tdcpg_clusters"
 sidebar_current: "docs-tencentcloud-datasource-tdcpg_clusters"
 description: |-
-  Use this data source to query detailed information of tdcpg clusters
+  Use this data source to query detailed information of tdcpg clusters.
 ---

 # tencentcloud_tdcpg_clusters

-Use this data source to query detailed information of tdcpg clusters
+Use this data source to query detailed information of tdcpg clusters.

+~> **NOTE:** This data source is still in internal testing.
+To experience its functions, you need to apply for a whitelist from Tencent Cloud.

 ## Example Usage